Job Opening: Local Government Auditor Senior

 Applications will be received through Minnesota Management and Budget.
 Apply online.

-To receive consideration as a Connect 700 Program applicant, apply online, email the Job ID#, the Working Title and your valid Proof of Eligibility Certificate by the closing date to Patrick Wenum.
+To receive consideration as a Connect 700 Program applicant, apply online, email the Job ID#, the Working Title and your valid Proof of Eligibility Certificate by the closing date to Cassandra Calamese.

-If you have any questions about the position, please contact Human Resources Director Patrick Wenum.
+If you have any questions about the position, please contact Human Resources Director Cassandra Calamese.